 #1.
 Good to Great: Why Some Companies Make the Leap . . .
 And Others Don’t by Jim Collins

-Is potentially the best business book ever written.
+Is potentially the best business book ever written and one of the best marketing books of all time.
 The criticism?
 Published over 20 years ago, some of the companies profiled are no longer in business.
 Still, the lessons described are timeless.

 #2.
 Playing to Win: How Strategy Really Works by A.G.
 Lafley and Roger Martin

 Uses a strategy-as-choice approach to growth, including a series of cascading questions, like ‘where to play,’ and ‘how to win.’
 The book draws heavily on the consumer products industry, though the principles also work in business-to-business settings.

 #3.
 Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek

 Tees up a fundamental question: Why are some people and organizations more innovative, more influential, and more profitable than others?
 Some of the most successful leaders in life and in business had little in common, but they all started with why.
 They realized that people won’t truly buy into a product, service, movement, or idea until they understand the why behind it.